 How long work cards are good for in Las Vegas, NV

-Most Nevada work cards remain valid for five (5) years after issuance.
+Most Nevada work permits remain valid for five (5) years after issuance.

-Why would I be denied a work card in Las Vegas, NV?
+Why applicants are denied a work card in Las Vegas, NV

-The following are common reasons applicants may be denied a work card:
+The following are common reasons applicants may be denied a work permit:

 - You have considerable criminal history on your record.

 - You have an outstanding warrant in Nevada.

 - You cannot produce sufficient documents regarding your immigration status.

 - Your referral slip shows falsified information.

 - you have had work cards revoked before.

 - you are under 26 years old and cannot produce a certified copy of your birth certificate.

 Note that if you presently have a work card, any of the above circumstances could also cause it to be revoked.
 If you have an outstanding warrant in Nevada, you should retain counsel right away to try to get rid of it before your employer finds out about it.

-Where do I apply for a work card in Las Vegas, NV?
+Where to apply for a work card in Las Vegas, NV

 It depends on whether you are applying to work in the gaming industry or not:

 If you are applying for a gaming work card, go to the Human Resources office at the place where you are seeking employment.
 They will have a registration packet with instructions on what to do next.